somedatapacket/docs.humio.com/content/configuration/reverse-proxy/nginx-reverse-proxy.md

 ```

 {{% notice tip %}}
-Configuring TSL is complext and easy to get wrong.
+Configuring TLS is complex and easy to get wrong.
 Standards change and config files are
 complex.
 To work around this we recommend using either (or both) the
 [SSL Config Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) from
 Mozilla or [Cipherli.st](https://cipherli.st/).
 These sites, as well as